 Local authority funeral

 If you haven’t left any available funds and your family simply cannot access thousands of pounds at short notice, there is another option.
 Your family can sign away the responsibility of your body to the council.
 After providing a written statement disclaiming responsibility of the deceased, the relevant local council will then provide what is known as a public health funeral or local authority funeral.
+There are no costs associated with a local authority funeral – everything is covered by the council including funeral director and coffin for instance.

 How does a public health funeral work?